45+ Indiana Religious Sites

 10630 Wicker Ave, St John, IN

 This is perhaps my favorite religious sight to visit in all of Indiana!
 The Shire of Christ’s Passion is a 1/2-mile journey of interactive displays through a Prayer Trail.
-Along the trail, you’ll see over 40 bronze displays, each with an audio recording telling the story of Jesus’ last days.
-A newly opened Moses at Mount Sinai has its own music, voice-over, lighting, and sound effects.
+Along the trail, you’ll see over 40 bronze displays, each with an audio recording of Jesus’ last days.
+A newly opened Moses at Mount Sinai has music, voice-over, lighting, and sound effects.
 It is free to visit and open year-round, weather permitting.
 Wheelchairs are available with reservation.
 Donations are accepted, and the on-site Gift Shoppe/Visitor Center and Café sell merchandise, gifts, beverages, and coffee (all profit goes towards the Shrine).

 St. John’s Episcopal Church’s Memorial Garden, Lafayette